dipakcode1710/flowforge_framework/README.md

 FlowForge uses annotations to define endpoints.

-## GET APIs

-* Used for fetching data
-* Accessible via browser or API tools

-Example usage:

-* Access endpoints directly via URL
-* Returns plain text or JSON

 ---

+## 📥 GET APIs

+- Used for fetching data
+- Can be accessed via browser or API tools

+---

-## POST APIs
+## 📤 POST APIs

-* Used for sending data to server
+- Used for sending data to server
-* Accepts JSON input
+- Accepts JSON input
-* Returns JSON response
+- Returns JSON response

-To call:
+### To call POST APIs:

-* Use tools like Postman or curl
+- Use Postman or curl
-* Set header: `Content-Type: application/json`
+- Add header:

+Content-Type: application/json

-* Send JSON body
+- Send JSON body

 ---